 ● Default Domain Profile

 When computer users logon to their computers for the first time, they log into their computers with the Default Profile with reference to the Default folder in the Users folder under the C:\ directory, and the user data is saved in the NTUSER.DAT database in the user profile folder.

 You may submit your any kind of opinion and suggestion and ask anything you wonder by using the below COMMENT form.

 My name is Fırat Boyan.
 I was born in Alanya, which is one of the counties of the Antalya city, in 1985.
-I am a Senior System Engineer, IT Trainer (MCT) and a Sworn Translator from English into Turkish and from Turkish into English affiliated with a Notary Office.
+I am a Senior System Engineer, Microsoft Certified Trainer (MCT) and a freelance Sworn Translator from English into Turkish and from Turkish into English affiliated with a Notary Office.
 I have been living in Istanbul since 2008 and providing service in the field of Information Technologies for 18 years.
-I currently work for Data Market as a Senior Cloud Engineer and I have been providing System and Network trainings as an MCT-Microsoft Certified Trainer affiliated with Bilge Adam, which renders trainings in the field of Information Technologies.
+I currently work for Data Market as a Senior Cloud Engineer and I have been providing System and Network trainings as a Microsoft Certified Trainer (MCT) affiliated with Bilge Adam, which renders trainings in the field of Information Technologies.
 I also provide IT Consultancy Services for corporate companies.
 Please visit the page About Me to get more detailed information about me and to review the Microsoft certifications I have.

 * Comments are published after being approved.

 * E-mail is required for comment approval notification, not published.